 I suggest the 3rd thing to do while at a meeting, is to go "out for a shout" and look at the runners on parade.
 I like to see 'alert dogs' with their tail tucked well underneath themselves, resembling a coiled spring! rather than perhaps a 'sluggish looking' or 'happy dog' with it's tail waggling in the air!

-I suggest the 4th and last thing all 'Greyhound Predictors' should remember when going to the "bow wows" or "cherryhogs" is to continue watching the dogs to the 'pick up' or 'sough' (sgh) after the race finishes, as this will always help identify the correct racing pace for all your future predictions!
+I suggest the 4th and last thing all 'Greyhound Predictors' should remember when going to the "bow wows" or "cherryhogs" is to continue watching the dogs run to the 'pick up' or 'sough' (sgh) after the race finishes, as this will help identify the correct racing pace for all your future predictions!

 Now enter Early, Middle, Finishing or All Round Pace.